 I’m a big fan of road trip!

 Honestly, if I had so much time to travel, I’d choose road trip over flights anytime.
 I mean, I always get amazed with the scenery I see during my road trip while I can only see clouds on the flight when I open the window blind.
+Not to mention that road trip packing list could be less hassle than any flights.

 So when I decided to visit Malaysia and Singapore recently, I didn’t hesitate to ensure my brother that we were gonna have a road trip from Malaysia to Singapore by bus as it’s the easiest and cheapest way to travel back and forth.